phun-ky/interstellar/api/features/canvas/config/time-step/generate-time-step.md

 The function supports the following modes:

+- `'quarterFramePerDay'`: Each frame corresponds to 0.25 day.
 - `'framePerDay'`: Each frame corresponds to 1 day.
 - `'spedUp'`: Each frame corresponds to 10 days.
 - `'insane'`: Each frame corresponds to 1000 days.